F4FXL/DStarGateway/README.md

 A wxWidgets free port of Jonathan Naylor's G4KLX ircDDBGatway.

-Only depenedencies are boost (headers only) and libconfig
+Only depenedencies are boost (headers only), libconfig and libcurl4-openssl-dev

 # Not usable yet !